 - Football Community.

 In 2011, FFA was awarded the right to host the AFC Asian Cup in 2015.
 The AFC Asian Cup 2015 will be the first ever senior men's football tournament staged in Australia and is expected to attract a cumulative global television audience of over 1 billion people.

-David Gallop, Chief Executive Officer
+James Johnson, Chief Executive Officer

 National Rugby League

 From its flagship competition the Telstra Premiership, to the unrivalled passion of the Holden State of Origin series, the honour of representing the Holden Kangaroos and to state league competitions and the simple joy of boys and girls just having a game - Rugby League has a place for everyone.

 Over thirty weeks each year the Telstra Premiership brings together millions of fans across Australia and New Zealand in a competition that is breathtaking in terms of the speed and skill of its athletes and captivating in terms of the closeness and unpredictability of its matches.

 Each of the sixteen teams has featured in the finals over recent years with fans across Australia and New Zealand looking to each and every game with a genuine sense that their side can win.